agrawalayan/R-net-1/README.md

 where config.json is a JSON file containing all hyperparameters.
 We attach a sample [config](./config.json) file along with our repository.

-## To test or debug your Answer Generation model after training, change mode="train" to debug or test from params.py file and run the model.
+## To test or debug your Answer Generation model
+After training, change mode="train" to debug or test from params.py file and run the model.

 ## For Evaluation purpose of Question Generation Model
 ```
 python NP2P_beam_decoder.py --model_prefix xxx --in_path yyy --out_path zzz --mode beam
 ```

-###Demo Purpose
+### Demo Purpose
 Run the script
 python inference.py